 Ideally, we’d like to prevent periodontal disease from ever starting in the first place.
-At your visits to our Edmonton dental office, Dr. Teoh and our hygienists will review your home care routine and help you improve your technique so that you can get the most out of it.
+At your visits to our South Edmonton dental office, Dr. Dennis George Anithottam and our hygienists will review your home care routine and help you improve your technique so that you can get the most out of it.
 Good flossing and brushing habits combined with regular check-ups and professional cleanings will significantly reduce your risk of developing periodontal disease.

 In its earliest stages, periodontal disease can often be reversed with improved home care and, sometimes, the addition of antimicrobial products.
 Once the disease has advanced, you may require more in-depth treatment procedures, such as scaling and root planing.
 In this procedure, we clean beneath the gum line, removing bacteria, and clear away calculus (also known as tartar) from the roots of your teeth.
 This helps your body fight the infection and allows your gums to fit more snugly against your teeth, preventing reinfection.

 Is It Time for a Regular Cleaning and Examination?